ADEL-MAHMOUD10/Elevenlabs-scribe_v1model-ngrok/README.md

 ## Acknowledgements

-- This project uses the [ElevenLabs](https://elevenlabs.io/) Scribe v1 API for speech-to-text transcription
+- This project uses the [ElevenLabs](https://elevenlabs.io/) Scribe v1 model for speech-to-text transcription
 - [ngrok](https://ngrok.com/) for creating secure tunnels to localhost